astralink-technology/cp-node/README.md

 ##### verifyAccount `Released v0.1`

-Authentication / User Verification API for eyeOrcas App / Portal
+Authentication / User Verification API for eyeOrcas App / Portal.
+If user is not logged in when clicked on verify link, use will be logged in.
+Details will be returned

 ````
 http://{{host-name}}/eyeorcas/authentication/verifyAccount
 ````
 **Parameters**

 `GET` `AuthenticationId` - user's authentication ID is the key for verification

 **Results**

-Returns true as verified and false as verification failed.
+Returns true after verification.
+Returns false if verification failes.
+If user is not logged in, he / she will be logged in automatically upon verification and user details will be returned

 ````
 {